departamentoIA/ETL-SIGER/README.md

 └── requirements.txt
 └── pkg                 # Contains all nedded files
-    └── __init__.py     # Specifies that folder 'pkg' is a Python package └── config.py       # Contains all configuration params
+    └── __init__.py     # Specifies that folder 'pkg' is a Python package └── extract.py      # Contains all functions related to extraction process └── transform.py    # Contains all functions related to transform process └── globals.py      # Contains all global variables
+    └── config.py       # Contains all configuration params
 ```